 \subsection{Impact of Temporal Masking on Training and Inference Robustness}

-To understand the specific contributions of our temporal masking training strategy, we evaluate both the direct effects of masked training and the robustness it provides at inference time.
-We compare standard training with masked training under inference conditions with both complete and partially masked observations.
-Specifically, for 'masked' inference evaluation, we remove visual observations for $n$ consecutive steps where $n$ ranges from 0 to $L$-1, with $L$ being the total sequence length. ensuring at least one timestep retains the full observation.
-The masking duration $n$ is resampled with 0.1 probability when it reaches zero otherwise standard conditions of inference apply.
+To understand the specific contributions of our temporal masking training strategy, we evaluate both its direct effects on performance and the robustness it provides at inference time.
+We compare policies from standard and masked training at inference with both complete and partially masked observations.
+For 'masked' inference evaluation, we remove visual observations for $n$ consecutive steps where $n$ ranges from 0 to $L$-1, with $L$ being the total sequence length, ensuring at least one timestep retains the full observation, with n resampled with 0.1 probability when it reaches zero, otherwise standard inference conditions apply.
 Fig. \ref{fig:ablation-masking} presents results for the \textit{StackCube} task, revealing several important findings.
-Our STA Transformer trained with masking achieves superior performance under standard inference conditions compared to the same model trained without masking (71.3\% vs 64.7\%), demonstrating that the temporal masking strategy enhances learning even when full observations are available during deployment.
+Our STA Transformer trained with masking achieves superior performance under standard inference conditions compared to the same model trained without masking (71.3\% vs 64.7\%), demonstrating that temporal masking enhances learning even when full observations are available during deployment.
 This suggests that forcing the model to rely on historical context during training develops more robust temporal reasoning capabilities.
-In contrast, the standard Transformer baseline does not benefit from masked training under normal inference conditions, with performance remaining essentially unchanged compared to standard training (65.0\% vs 62.0\%).
-This indicates that the effectiveness of temporal masking is specifically tied to our state transition attention mechanism rather than being a general improvement applicable to any architecture.
-Notably, when evaluating robustness under masked inference conditions, our STA Transformer trained with masking strategy maintains a significant advantage over the baseline (52.3\% vs 42.3\% under masked inference).
+In contrast, neither of the other Transformer baselines benefits from masked training -- the standard Transformer loses 3.0\% and the SA only variant 4.4\% -- confirming that the effectiveness of temporal masking is specifically tied to our state transition attention mechanism rather than being a general improvement applicable to any architecture.
+Notably, under masked inference conditions, our STA Transformer maintains a significant advantage over baselines (52.3\% vs 42.3\% and 37.7\%).